ArMartha/zettelkasten/Python/Data Structures/Swiss Map.md

-Uses AES instructions for fast-hashing and performs key lookups in parallel using SSE instructions.
+Uses AES instructions for fast-hashing and performs key lookups in parallel using [[SSE instructions]].
 SwissMap is faster and more memory efficient than Golang's built-in map.

 "Flat" Swiss tables store their value_type inside the container's main array to avoid memory indirections.
 Because they move data when they rehash, elements do not get pointer stability.